ArcovanBreda/CEConvDL2/blogpost.md

   <img src="blogpost_imgs/HueSat_HSV_shiftimg_noNorm.jpg" alt="Hue and Saturation equivariance in HSV space with transformations applied to the input image" width="49%">
 <div align="center">

-  *Figure A.2: On the left, ...
-On the right, accuracy over test-time hue and saturation shifts for hue and saturation equivariant network trained in HSV space.
-The model was trained for any combination of 3 hue (0°, 120° and 240°) and saturation shifts (-1, 0, 1) applied to the input image. ([source](CEConv/plot_saturation.py))*
+  *Figure A.2: On the left, the baseline model's test accuracy is calculated over varying hue and saturation shifts.
+On the right, the hue and saturation equivariant network's test accuracy is displayed.
+The model was trained for any combination of 3 hue (0°, 120° and 240°) and saturation shifts (-1, 0, 1) applied to the input image.
+No jitter was applied. ([source](CEConv/plot_saturation.py))*
 </div></p>

-In the above plot we again reach the same conclusion that utilising both equivariances does not yield a significant improvement.
-Because these results were not promising and computationally heavier due to the combined number of hue and saturation shifts, we decided to not further pursue this direction. #TODO
+Likewise to the baseline on the left of Figure A.2, this hue and saturation equivariant network on the right did not obtain additional performance compared to the networks that were either hue or saturation equivariant.
+This could be due to the fact that each type of equivariance functions on a different channel in HSV space such that they are modeled as independent operations on the input images.
+This could have allowed the kernel to keep hue and saturation information disentangled instead of exploiting information over both of them.

+Ultimately, the only improvement from these experiments was for saturation equivariance when both hue and saturation equivariances were applied to the kernel.
+Although this result seems promising, we decided to not continue pursuing this direction due to the exponentially increased computational costs and the limited available resources.

 ### B. Determining Settings Saturation Equivariance
 ...